List of characters in mythology novels by Rick Riordan: Introduced in The Heroes of Olympus

-Reyna Avila Ramírez-Arellano
+Reyna Ramírez-Arellano

-Reyna Avila Ramírez-Arellano (also known by her initials RARA) is a 16-year-old Puerto Rican demigod.
+Reyna Avila Ramírez-Arellano (also known by her initials RARA) is a Puerto Rican demigod.
 She is a daughter of Bellona, a Roman goddess of war, and the younger sister of Queen Hylla of the Amazons.
 She and her sister worked for Circe during the events of The Sea of Monsters where Reyna was one of the attendants who looked after Annabeth.
 After Percy and Annabeth escape and free Blackbeard and his crew, Reyna and Hylla were captured by the pirates before eventually escaping and going their separate ways.

 Reyna found the way to Camp Jupiter, where she became the praetor of the Twelfth Legion just four years after she joined.
 She is a well-respected but distrustful leader in New Rome.
 When she found out about the Greek demigods, Reyna chose not to pursue revenge, despite the difficult history between them, in part due to the impeding battle, which she understands Greeks and the Romans will have to be united to win.

 She is described as intimidating and a natural leader; she has glossy black hair and very dark brown eyes.
 Reyna is a praetor at Camp Jupiter.
 Reyna's demigod ability is the power to lend her energy, skills, and character traits to nearby demigods.
-Similar to Leo Valdez, she can speak English, Latin and Spanish.
+Similar to Leo, she can speak English, Latin and Spanish.
 Reyna is often accompanied by two magical dogs, Aurum and Argentum, or by her pegasus Scipio ("Skippy" dies after their trip from New York to Greece in The House of Hades after being slashed by a griffin's poisonous claw).
-The immortal winged horse Pegasus awards her the title of "Horse Friend" because of her kindness towards Scipio and his descendants.
-Unlike other characters, Reyna does not have an explicit 'fatal flaw', leading to fan speculation including overprotection, distrust, and holding grudges.
+Pegasus awards her the title of "Horse Friend" because of her kindness toward Scipio and his descendants.
+Unlike other characters, Reyna does not have an explicit "fatal flaw", leading to fan speculation including overprotection, distrust, and holding grudges.